masseraze/Arm-training-wearable-device/README.md

 # Arm-training-wearable-device
-Medical system with ardunio
+Medical system with ESP8266

 ## Brief Introduction

+I discovered that the eletical dumbell I created could not provide a well-rounded user experience to people, so I began to develop wearable devices.
+I addressed the issue of electronic dumbell portability by creating an arm-training wearable device.
+I created a 3D model using a programming language and sent the value detected by the 9-axis sensor to activate the model.
-and I enhanced it by taking the course " Introduction of Medical SoC".
-I update date to the app made by my teammate.
+I asked a professor from the occupational therapy department about the proper sensor placement on the human body to avoid caculating incorrect angle degrees caused by muscle vibration.
+In addition, I upgraded my wearable devices by taking the "Introduction to Medical SoC" course.
+I linked data to the app created by my teammate.
 At the same time, I participated business incubators in NCKU to get funding and to make it completed it well rounded. the detailed will be in this [file](https://github.com/masseraze/Arm-training-wearable-device/tree/main/wearable_device)